uchicago-library/uchicago-library.github.io/docs/recipe_exercise.md

   * what will the user see / be able to do when they log in and look at it?
-* make the most minimal possible version of what you described on the whiteboard---like, literally as simple as making one page with one button that does one thing
+* make the most minimal possible version of what you described on the whiteboard&mdash;like, literally as simple as making one page with one button that does one thing
 * then, step by step, add one feature at a time to that minimal working sketch until the app has all the features you originally